akurdiii/Wevo/developer/api/external_api.rst

 Logging in
 ----------

-Odoo requires users of the API to be authenticated before they can query most data.
+Wevo requires users of the API to be authenticated before they can query most data.

 The ``xmlrpc/2/common`` endpoint provides meta-calls which don't require